How random are you?

 Pick a random letter from the alphabet

-Okay, so we have trouble with edge effects - we don’t like to pick extreme highs and lows when we are trying to randomly think of a number.
+Okay, so we have trouble with edge effects - we don’t like to pick 1s and 10s when we are trying to randomly think of a number.
 What if we were to randomly select a letter?
 There’s no real intrinsic numeric value associated to a letter (unless you count its position in the alphabet), so maybe we are better at selecting a random letter.
 Let’s take a look.

 Ah, so we can’t select letters randomly either, but it doesn’t seem to depend on any sort of edge effects alphabetically.
 That is, people seem to pick A and Z a healthy amount.
-The frequencies for each letter are very far from what we’d expect if we were to have sampled these letters uniformly (we would expect around 84 choices per letter).
+The frequencies for each letter are very far from what we’d expect if we were to have sampled these letters uniformly.
 What could have been affecting our judgement here?
 Maybe the popularity of a certain letter in the English language?

 Plotted below is the relationship between the frequency at which a letter occurs in the English language (as a percentage) versus the frequency it was picked in the survey.